Ancient Egyptian History See also:

 Life in the Middle Ages [Archived page; expect broken links] - Explores what daily life was like in the Middle Ages (2011, Annenberg Media).
 In Life in a Medieval Castle [Archived page], 'a British historian talks about everyday life in a medieval English castle, giving a sense of how lords and ladies, archers and engineers, cooks and carpenters lived their lives behind castle walls.'
 (2000, PBS; site includes advertisements)

-Magna Carta VIDEO UPDATED LINK!
-[Archived page]- Magna Carta is one of the most famous documents in the world.
+Magna Carta VIDEO [Archived page; media features may not work] - Magna Carta is one of the most famous documents in the world.
 This site explores its 800-year legacy with articles by leading experts, videos & animations, primary documents, and a range of teaching resources (British Library) .
 For more on Magna Carta's continuing influence on principles of freedom, democracy and the rule of law around the world, see Magna Carta Today (Magna Carta 2015 Committee).

 Ottoman Empire - See Ottoman Empire, below.

-Renaissance [Archived page] - Explores the intellectual and economic changes that occurred in Europe from the fourteenth through the sixteenth centuries (2011, Annenberg Media).
+Renaissance [Archived page; expect broken links] - Explores the intellectual and economic changes that occurred in Europe from the fourteenth through the sixteenth centuries (2011, Annenberg Media).
 See also The Renaissance [Archived page], which includes a timeline (PBS / Devillier Donegan Enterprises; site includes advertisements).

-Russian History [Archived page] - 'This page dates the major (and some not so major) events in Russian history and links them with explanatory and related materials on the Web.'
+Russian History [Archived page; expect broken links] - 'This page dates the major (and some not so major) events in Russian history and links them with explanatory and related materials on the Web.'
 Covers the years 860 C.E. to the Post-Soviet era; expect broken links (2008, Bucknell University).
 For information about the ancient tribes of nomadic warriors who originally lived in what is now southern Siberia, see Scythians, above.
 Russia Engages the World, 1453-1825 [Archived page] 'traces Russia's movement from relative isolation to global empire through its contacts with Europe, Asia, and the Americas (2004, New York Public Library).
-Russian Revolution, 1917 NEW! is a brief overview of the revolution that transformed Tsarist Russia into the Communist Soviet Union (United States Holocaust Memorial Museum).
-For more detailed information, see Russian Revolution of 1917 NEW!
-(Encyclopaedia Britannica; site includes advertisements), History.com: Russian Revolution NEW!
-VIDEO & How World War I Fueled the Russian Revolution NEW!
-VIDEO (History.com; site includes advertisements), and 1917: Free History, below.
+Russian Revolution, 1917 is a brief overview of the revolution that transformed Tsarist Russia into the Communist Soviet Union (United States Holocaust Memorial Museum).
+For more detailed information, see Russian Revolution of 1917 [Some features may be restricted to paid subscribers] (Encyclopaedia Britannica; site includes advertisements), History.com: Russian Revolution VIDEO & How World War I Fueled the Russian Revolution VIDEO (History.com; site includes advertisements), and 1917: Free History, below.
 See Revelations from the Russian Archives [Archived page] for information on Soviet history from the Revolution through Perestroika (1992, Library of Congress).
 Gulag describes the suffering of prisoners in the Gulag (forced labor camps) of Stalin's Soviet Union, as well as struggles to end Soviet political repression.
 Includes photos and other images (2006, Center for History and New Media, George Mason University et al.).
 High school and up.
 For more links on the Cold War & US-Soviet relations, see 20th & 21st Century U.S. History: Cold War.

 Slave Trade - See Slave Trade, above.